Best Running Headphones of 2025

 As with all pieces of gear, you want headphones or earbuds that are comfortable to wear.
 While there are different ear shapes and sizes, most headphones will fit most people.

-In-ear headphones are placed relatively deep inside the ear to stay put and have little adjustability.
+In-ear headphones are placed relatively deep inside the ear to stay in place and have limited adjustability.
 However, some have an extra hook that goes over the top of your ear.
-The JLab Go Air Sport will come with a few different earbud cover sizes that allow you to make slight adjustments in the fit.
+The JLab Go Air Sport+ will come with a few differently sized earbud covers, allowing you to make slight adjustments in the fit.
 More than anything, you don’t want your headphones or earbuds falling off while running and jostling, so a snug fit tends to be better.

 Wireless Versus Wired Headphones for Running